piiano/cellotape/README.md

   - **Responses**

-- [x] Support for middleware chains and group mechanism that allow applying middlewares to specific operations or specific groups
+- [x] ~~Support for middleware chains and group mechanism that allow applying middlewares to specific operations or specific groups~~

+  The current implementation fail to support some basic use cases and the design need to be revised.
+  Also, we need to think about the tradeoffs between flexibility to compliance with the spec.

+  For example, a middleware for authentication that can return 401 response that is incompatible with the spec.

 - [x] Compatability with the `http.Handler` interface for both the router itself and the middlewares to allow easy integration of the router in any popular framework